CS498: Algorithmic Engineering: Solving Real-World Problems with Theoretical Tools

 Class Hours: TR 2 p.m - 3:15 p.m at 2200 Sidney Lu Mech Engr Bldg.

 This is a preliminary list of topics planned for the course.
-I might add, remove, or substantially revise topics up until the semester begins.
-This course is actively being developed, so expect significant changes to content and schedule over the next several weeks.
+I might add, remove, or revise topics throughout the semester This is a new course, so expect some changes to content and schedule over the next several weeks.
+However, no major changes should happen.

 Course Description